atolab/cdds/docs/GettingStartedGuide/helloworld.rst

     participant = dds_create_participant (DDS_DOMAIN_DEFAULT, NULL, NULL);

-We also need a topic.
-This basically describes the data type that is used by the reader.
-Here we see the data type description for the DDS middleware that is present in the HelloWorldData.h.
+The another requisite is the topic which basically describes the data type that is used by the reader.
+When creating the topic, the :ref:`data description <HelloWorldDataFiles>` for the DDS middleware that is present in the HelloWorldData.h is used.
 The topic also has a name.
-Topics with the same data type description, but with other names, are considered different.
-This means that readers/writers created with topic with name A will not interfere with readers/writers created with topic with name B, even though they use the same data type.
+Topics with the same data type description, but with different names, are considered as different topics.
+This means that readers/writers created with a topic named "A" will not interfere with readers/writers created with a topic named "B".
 ::

     topic = dds_create_topic (participant, &HelloWorldData_Msg_desc, "HelloWorldData_Msg", NULL, NULL);